 "One in 23 entrepreneurial ventures succeeds; the goal of EIX is to improve that ratio."

-- For professors: EIX greatly reduces the time to publish in a leading academic journal by months or even years, yet still carries the prestige of being vetted by leading professors.
+- For researchers and scholars: EIX greatly reduces the time to publish in a leading academic journal by months or even years, yet still carries the prestige of being vetted by leading professors.
 Reducing the cycle time of publishing in academic journals is particularly important in a field where changes in theory and practice have been accelerating.
-Just as important, because of its broader appeal to entrepreneurs, EIX enables professors to bring their most important ideas and research in front of the professionals who need it most: current and aspiring entrepreneurs.
+Just as important, because of its broader appeal to entrepreneurs, EIX enables researchers and scholars to bring their most important ideas and research in front of the professionals who need it most: current and aspiring entrepreneurs.

-- For students: Besieged with an explosion of Internet content on entrepreneurship, EIX is an online source with exceptional knowledge on the subject, vetted by a prestigious and highly skilled editorial board.
+- For students: Besieged with an explosion of Internet content on entrepreneurship, EIX is an online source with exceptional knowledge on entrepreneurship with content that's been carefully vetted and selected by a prestigious and highly skilled editorial board.
 Accordingly, EIX gives students a powerful resource for their own research, and thus a tool to compete for scholarships and doctoral fellowships.

-Published submissions are given visibility through the EIX and Schulze Foundation sites, and are eligible via crowdsourcing feedback for ultimate recognition through a Schulze Award.
+Each year, articles judged to have the greatest impact are nominated for a Schulze Award.
 Winners receive a grant to support their research or award scholarships to be donated on their behalf to a college or university of their choice.
-In addition, Schulze Award authors may be distinguished guests presenting at the annual EIX conference held in Minneapolis in September.

 In the video below, Richard Schulze discusses his vision for EIX with founding editor James Wetherbe.

 For more information, have a look at these two articles: